 Support efforts to secure resources from the Inflation Reduction Act and other programs that support electrification, alternative fuel use, and other emissions reduction strategies at ports and adjacent communities.
 Support flexibility in Buy America and other domestic preference requirements to provide time for US manufacturers to achieve the scale needed to meet new demand for port equipment, including zero-emissions equipment, and to make their production lines compliant with federal requirements.
-Support programs to advance land and ocean-based renewable ocean energy development.
+Support policies and programs that create opportunities for the NWSA to be part of the supply chain forto advance land and ocean-based renewable ocean energy development.